 Negligence and Liability in a Drunk Driving Accident

-When a driver gets behind the wheel, they have a duty to abide by rules of the road.
-Miamians and others throughout Florida must adhere to the rules set forth by the Florida Department of Highway Safety and Motor Vehicles as well as by those proscribed by the Florida Statutes.
-When a motorist is negligent and drives under the influence of alcohol, resulting in injury or death to another, the injured victim or the heirs of the deceased victim has a legal right to pursue compensation, known as damages.
+When a driver gets behind the wheel, they have a duty to abide by the rules of the road.
+Drivers in Florida must adhere to the rules set forth by the Florida Department of Highway Safety and Motor Vehicles as well as by those proscribed by the Florida Statutes.
+When a motorist is negligent and drives under the influence of alcohol, resulting in injury or death to another, the injured victim or the heirs of the deceased victim have a legal right to pursue compensation, known as damages.

 Additional Parties May be Liable

-Different Types of Damages in a Miami Drunk Driving Accident Case
+Different Types of Damages in a Drunk Driving Accident Case

 There are different types of damages potentially available to injured parties.
 Broadly speaking, they include the following: